 Being able to use the Fleet car to do outreach is such an important use of State Vehicles as we can connect the residents of CT to the services that could best benefit them, where they are at and doing so in a cost-effective, energy-efficient vehicle that saves taxpayer money vs the use of personal vehicles…it’s a WIN-WIN for the state.

 Uri Marie Overend-Allen

 DAS fleet vehicles are used in a variety of ways for the Department of Energy & Environmental Protection activities.
 From law enforcement at state facilities, to fish stocking, to oversight of radioactive materials to emergency response activities related to environmental containment and clean-up.
 We have a number of police officers, emergency spill responders, inspectors, environmental analysts, physicists, engineers, quality craft workers (i.e. plumbers, electricians, carpenters) and maintainers that support core functions within the Department.

 Department of Energy and Environmental Protection

-DAS fleet vehicles are used in the Air Program for a radiation safety drills and emergency response, a broad array of field inspection work, field enforcement, source emissions monitoring, to operate our network of air quality monitors, in 14 locations across the state.
+DAS fleet vehicles are used in the Air Program for radiation safety drills and emergency response, a broad array of field inspection work, field enforcement, and source emissions monitoring, to operate our network of air quality monitors, in 14 locations across the state.
 In addition, vehicles are utilized to attend state and regional meetings.